The Best 50 Cities for a Startup in the World

 31. Hong Kong, China

-In Hong Kong takes place Asia’s largest hardware trade fair Launchpad (SULP) with over 2000 participants yearly.
+Then there’s Launchpad (SULP), Asia’s largest hardware trade fair with over 2000 participants.
 It is a base for strong partnerships and network building among startups and other industry players.

 30. Buenos Aires, Argentina